Tony Gates: Hospital life

-Stamos reprised his role as Gates at the start of season 13.
-His strong-willed and often rebellious attitude led him to a few confrontations with attending Gregory Pratt who on many occasions called him a "cowboy"; this provided an ironic counterpoint to Pratt's earlier similar difficulties with Luka Kovač and John Carter.
+John Stamos reprised his role as Gates at the start of season 13.
+His strong-willed and often rebellious attitude led him to a few confrontations with attending Gregory Pratt, who often called him a "cowboy"; this provided an ironic counterpoint to Pratt's earlier similar difficulties with Luka Kovač and John Carter.
 Tony reunited with Neela and had his feelings for her rekindled.
 The two bickered with one another but eventually had a fling.
-This began to upset Ray Barnett, who also had feelings for Neela but could never quite face up to them.